54 Parkside

 54 Parkside (presently the Apostolic Nunciature to the United Kingdom) is a large, detached house in Wimbledon, London, SW19, overlooking Wimbledon Common.
 First known as Winkfield Lodge, the property is the current diplomatic office of the Holy See in Great Britain.
-Designed in c.1897 by architect C. W. Stephens, as a private home, 54 Parkside has been Grade II listed on the National Heritage List for England since September 1988.
+Designed c.
+1897 by architect C. W. Stephens, as a private home, 54 Parkside has been Grade II listed on the National Heritage List for England since September 1988.

 Architecture

 The house is two storeys in height, built from Portland stone and has a steeply pitched green slate roof with tall chimneys.
 Divided into 11 bays, the entrance to the house is in the fourth bay, under a projecting porch.
 The bay windows to either side of the porch, are glazed with stained glass; one with traditional leaded lights.
 The three windows of the bay to the south contain a stained glass artwork commissioned for the 2010 Visit of Pope Benedict XVI to the United Kingdom, commemorating the beatification of John Henry Cardinal Newman, designed by artist Brian Clarke for the new Papal Chapel.